apereo/cas/docs/cas-server-documentation/configuration/Configuration-Management-Clustered.md

 applies changes to the runtime and the running CAS instance.
 Ideally, you should be keeping track of CAS settings in a shared (git) repository (or better yet, inside a private Github repository perhaps) where you make a change in one place and it's broadcasted to all nodes.
-This model removes the need for synchronizing changes across disks and CAS nodes.
+This model removes the need for synchronizing changes across disks and CAS nodes.CAS uses the Spring Cloud Bus to manage configuration in a distributed deployment.
+Spring Cloud Bus links nodes of a distributed system with a lightweight message broker.

-{% include {{ version }}/springcloud-configbus-configuration.md %}
+{% include casproperties.html thirdPartyStartsWith="spring.cloud.bus" %}

 The following endpoints are secured and exposed by the Spring Cloud Config Bus: